The 40-Year-Old Virgin-2005

 For a similar experience, watch the superior What’s Love Got to Do with It (1993) starring Angela Bassett as Tina Turner.

-The film contains nearly every cliche in the book and I have my doubts that all of the plots are even factual.
-Expected is that Franklin falls for a charismatic yet abusive man and returns home with a black eye to her controlling father, played by Forest Whitaker.
+The film contains nearly every cliche in the book, and I have my doubts that all of the plots are even factual.
+It is expected that Franklin falls for a charismatic yet abusive man and returns home with a black eye to her controlling father, played by Forest Whitaker.

-The tremendous actor has little to do besides what you would expect your typical controlling movie father to do.
+The talented actor has little to do besides what you would expect from a typical controlling movie father.

 She struggles with her career, battles the bottle, collapses on stage, fights with her family, scolds a housekeeper, reunites with her sisters, returns to the stage a star, and just about every other experience that the rise and fall and rise again of a superstar would behold.

-Laughably, Aretha is never seen as overweight despite being overweight most of her life.
-The fact that Hudson, once overweight herself and now svelt, is in the lead role, the conclusion is that either Hudson or the filmmakers (or both) didn’t want her to be perceived as fat.
+Aretha is often portrayed as being overweight, despite being overweight for most of her life.
+The fact that Hudson, who was once overweight herself and is now svelte, is in the lead role suggests that either Hudson or the filmmakers (or both) didn’t want her to be perceived as fat.

-While understandable, missed is an important trademark of the Queen of Soul.
+While understandable, missed is an essential trademark of the Queen of Soul.

-Jennifer Hudson does her best in a role that she is perfectly cast for.
+Jennifer Hudson excels in a role for which she is perfectly cast.
 She successfully channels her inner Aretha Franklin and soars when she is allowed to let loose and give a brilliant performance.

-Unfortunately, the rest of the material is lackluster dialogue and generic situations, and a gnawing feeling of watching Jennifer Hudson perform Aretha Franklin’s songs cannot be shaken.
+Unfortunately, the rest of the material is lackluster, with dialogue and situations that are generic, and a gnawing feeling of watching Jennifer Hudson perform Aretha Franklin’s songs cannot be shaken.

 West Side Story-2021